 - · Your completed application by January 1, including your personal statement of faith - The names of two references: an academic reference and a spiritual reference.
 A name of an alternate reference (employer) may be used in place of an academic reference if you were not enrolled in school during the past year (non-relatives) - Official transcripts from your high school and all colleges and/or universities you have attended.
-Your transcripts may need to be evaluated by one of the members of NACES - · Your TOEFL or IELTS scores, or other standardized test (ACT, SAT) - · A copy of your current visa - · Your completed International Student Certification of Finance certificate
+Your transcripts may need to be evaluated by one of the members of NACES - Your TOEFL or IELTS scores - A copy of your current visa - · Your completed International Student Certification of Finance certificate